iShyrus/CSE120-PROJECT/README.md

 </code></pre>

 ## Usage
-When you run the software, the interface will have a power button to start the cameras and object detection.
+When you run the software, the interface will have a button to the left of the screen to start the cameras and object detection.
-When turned on it will enable all the cameras and begin capturing images to analyzing them, defaulting to TinyYOLO (CPU).
-You may select the higher performance option that ultilizes a GPU by choosing from button on the upper left corner.
+When turned on it will enable all the cameras and begin capturing images to analyze them.
+The app defaults to TinyYOLO which uses solely CPU.
+You may select the higher performance option that ultilizes a GPU by selecting the YoloV8 button on the upper left corner.

 The detected cans will be marked with a bounding box along with a label of their classication.
 If a can is detected with any damage, a warning message will be displayed on top of the screen.